OceaneVilleneuve/oceanevilleneuve/README.md

    I’m looking for my **first job** as a Front-end or fullstack dev.
   </li>
   <li>
-   You can reach me with my informations available on my website.
+   You can reach me with my contact form and my informations available at [www.oceane-villeneuve.fr](www.oceane-villeneuve.fr).
   </li>
  </ul>